Weyco (WEYS)

 Thomas W. Florsheim, Jr. Chairman and Chief Executive Officer

-Judy Anderson Chief Financial Officer, Secretary, and Vice President
+Judy Anderson Vice President, Chief Financial Officer and Secretary

-Ms. Anderson was appointed Chief Financial Officer and Secretary effective May 6, 2022.
-She joined Weyco in 1996 and previously served as Vice President of Finance and Treasurer for 17 years.
-Before her time at Weyco, Ms. Anderson worked in the Milwaukee audit practice of KPMG and is a Certified Public Accountant.
+Judy Anderson became the Chief Financial Officer and Secretary of Weyco Group, Inc. effective May 6, 2022.
+A Certified Public Accountant (CPA), Ms. Anderson joined the company in 1996.
+She has held various financial leadership roles within Weyco, including most recently serving as Vice President of Finance and Treasurer for 17 years.
+Prior to her tenure at Weyco, Ms. Anderson worked in the Milwaukee audit practice of KPMG.

-John W. Florsheim President, Chief Operating Officer, Assistant Secretary, and Director
+John W. Florsheim President, Chief Operating Officer and Assistant Secretary

-Mr. Florsheim has held the positions of Chief Operating Officer, President, Director, and Assistant Secretary since 2002.
-His previous roles at Weyco Group include Executive Vice President, Chief Operating Officer, and Assistant Secretary from 1999 to 2002, Executive Vice President from 1996 to 1999, and Vice President from 1994 to 1999.
-Earlier in his career, he worked as a Marketing Manager at M&M / Mars, Inc.
+John W. Florsheim has served as President, Chief Operating Officer, and Assistant Secretary of Weyco Group, Inc. since 2002.
+His previous roles at the company include Executive Vice President, Chief Operating Officer and Assistant Secretary from 1999 to 2002, Executive Vice President from 1996 to 1999, and Vice President from 1994 to 1996.
+Before joining Weyco, Mr. Florsheim was a Brand Manager for M&M/Mars, Inc. from 1990 to 1994.
+He has also served as a Director of North Shore Bank since 2008.

 AI Analysis | Feedback